Your New York Special Needs Planning Attorney

 How do I make sure my child with special needs (disabilities) will be taken care of when I’m gone?
-Will government programs continue or be interrupted when I die?
+Will government programs continue or be disrupted when I die?

-People who qualify for SSI usually also qualify for Medicaid, a government program which covers many health care costs.
+People who qualify for SSI usually also qualify for Medicaid in New York, a government program which covers many health care costs.

-If there are proceeds from a personal injury or medical malpractice settlement or judgment, then the special needs trust can be a lifesaver because the proceeds can be protected for the injured party while maintaining access to Medicaid, if necessary, to pay for the high cost of extended long term care.
+If there are proceeds from a personal injury or medical malpractice settlement or judgment, then the special needs trust can be a lifesaver because the proceeds can be protected for the injured party while maintaining access to Medicaid, if necessary, to pay for the high cost of extended long-term care in New York.

 In many states, the terms special needs trust and supplemental needs trust are used interchangeably.
 However, in the state of New York, a special needs trust specifically refers to a trust set up for a disabled person who already has his/her own assets, and a supplemental needs trust is set up for a person with disabilities by a third party such as a parent for such person.

 In either case, it is extremely important to make sure that the trust meets the requirements of the government program(s) from which the disabled person currently benefits or is seeking benefits.
 If the trust does not comply with these requirements, the person with special needs (called the trust beneficiary) could lose his or her government benefit.